 The DfE have stated that schools have the right to spend this funding as they see fit based upon their knowledge of pupil needs.
 There is obvious accountability that serves to ensure that the money is used effectively and to the benefit of these key groups.

 Schools, headteachers and teachers will decide how to use the Pupil Premium allocation, as they are best placed to assess what additional provision should be made for individual pupils.
 Source – DfE website

 As children move through school the pupil premium funding is focused on continuing to diminish differences with National expectations particularly for the most able disadvantaged pupils and other focus groups

 At East Garforth our rigorous monitoring and tracking of all pupils helps us to identify any pupils who are at risk of not making sufficient progress and have helped us to plan and implement good intervention strategies.

 The summary of the range of activities and interventions that the Pupil Premium funded in 2015-2016 can be found below.
 This included activities and interventions that we have employed to support pupil progress and attainment.
 Some have cost implications and others have required time within staff meetings, INSET and staff time to research theory and current pedagogical developments in education.

-You can read more about how we utilise the Pupil Premium on our Statutory Information page here.
+You can read more about how we utilise the Pupil Premium in our Policies section in the Knowledge Base.